MdRehan2007/NeuroScan-AI/README.md

     alt="Training and Validation Loss Curve"
   />
 </p>

-> **A note on this number.** The dataset used here is known to contain near-duplicate slices leaking between its official Train/Test split (adjacent slices from the same patient scan can look almost identical), which is why some public notebooks on this dataset report 99%+ accuracy.
-Before citing this result in a report or paper, consider running a perceptual-hash duplicate check between Train/Test, or reporting stratified k-fold cross-validation accuracy as a more defensible number.
-See [`IMPROVEMENTS.md`](IMPROVEMENTS.md) for the full discussion.

 ### Qualitative
 grad_cam.py produces Grad-CAM overlays using the final ConvNeXt feature map as the target layer.